dataronio/juvix/docs/source/optimisation/graph-transformations.md

 # Graph Transformations

-Primarily inspired by the GRIN [@graph-reduction-intermediate-notation] paper & implementation.
+Primarily inspired by the GRIN {footcite}`graph-reduction-intermediate-notation` paper & implementation.

 (todo: determine which of these are rendered unnecessary by interaction net evaluation; keep it as simple as possible)